Big Bang revisited: Behavior at the t=0 defect hypersurface

 \subsection{Extended Einstein equation}

-The next question we need to address is how the ODEs~\eqref{eq:mod-Feqs} are derived in the first place.
+The next question we like to address is how the ODEs~\eqref{eq:mod-Feqs} are derived in the first place.
 As mentioned in the lines above~\eqref{eq:regularized-Friedmann-asol-rhoMsol}, this derivation relies on the procedure of continuous extension; see Ref~\cite{Horowitz1991} and Sec.~3.3.1 of Ref.~\cite{Guenther2017}.
 In this logic, the spacetime points of the defect, at $t=0$ for the metric~\eqref{eq:RWK}, are treated differently than the $t\ne 0$ spacetime points of the ambient spacetime in which the defect is embedded.

-But there is an alternative approach where \emph{all} spacetime points are, in principle, treated equally.
-The approach postulates the relevance of a \emph{different} gravitational field equation.
-This idea has first been suggested by Einstein and Rosen~\cite{EinsteinRosen1935} and has been discussed later by Horowitz~\cite{Horowitz1991} in particular, followed by the present author in Sec.~4.4 of Ref.~\cite{Klinkhamer2025-MPLAreview} (for a recent pedagogical discussion see also Ref.~\cite{Dimaschko2025}).
+But there is an alternative approach where \underline{all} spacetime points are, in principle, treated \underline{equally}.
+The approach postulates the relevance of a \underline{different} gravitational field equation.
+This idea has first been suggested by Einstein and Rosen~\cite{EinsteinRosen1935} and has been discussed later by Horowitz~\cite{Horowitz1991} in particular, followed by the present author in Sec.~4.4 of Ref.~\cite{Klinkhamer2025-MPLAreview} (see also Ref.~\cite{Dimaschko2025} for a recent pedagogical discussion in the context of wormholes).

 In short, the idea is to replace the standard Einstein field equation~\eqref{eq:Einstein-eq} by an extended version, which is obtained by multiplying the whole standard equation by the square of the metric determinant:

 For the vacuum case, this is precisely the postulated equation $g^{2}\,R_{\mu\nu}=0$ discussed by Einstein and Rosen~\cite{EinsteinRosen1935} (and later in Refs.~\cite{Horowitz1991} and \cite{Klinkhamer2025-MPLAreview,Dimaschko2025}).
 The crucial observation is that $g^{2}\,R_{\mu\nu} \equiv W_{\mu\nu}$ turns out to be a continuous function of the metric $g_{\alpha\beta}$ and its first two derivatives but \emph{not} of the inverse metric $g^{\alpha\beta}$; see App.~\ref{subapp:LHS-Sketch-proof} for a brief explanation.
 For this reason, it is possible that certain degenerate metrics, with ill-defined inverses, provide a solution of the extended equation \eqref{eq:extended-Einstein-eq} at all spacetime points (presupposing a well-behaved right-hand side for the perfect-fluid energy-momentum tensor; see App.~\ref{subapp:RHS} for further discussion).
 The defect-cosmology metric~\eqref{eq:RWK} is an example of such a degenerate metric.